tinylucid/tinylucid/README.md

 # Render programmer

-Currently in my free time focusing on Vulkan, GPU driven renderer development.
-Working as game render programmer.
-I was inspired by demoscene, games and UNIX to get into low level programming.
-Now mostly twiddling bits on GPU.
+Gfx API of choice: Vulkan.
+Working in domain of real-time computer graphics.
+Interested in performant low level programming, GPGPU and GPU driven render architectures.
+Currently working as render programmer.

 On non-computer related side of things I like obscure and inspiring games; weird, atmospheric and moody music; futuristic aesthetics and other interactive experiences.